TabbycatDebate/tabbycat/docs/features/standings-rules.rst

       This is also known in some circuits as *win points*, *opponent wins* or *opponent strength*.

+  * - Draw strength by speaker score
+    - The sum of speaker scores of every team this team has faced so far.
+      Similar to draw strength (by wins).

   * - Votes/ballots carried
     - The number of adjudicators that gave this team a win across all of their debates.
 Also known as the number of *ballots* or *judges* a team has.